GlitchSecure/website/_pages/legal/terms.md

 - 2.2 __Purchase of Automated Services.__ You may order Automated Services or Plans from GlitchSecure through GlitchSecure’s website.
 Services provided will be dictated by the selected Plan and associated features as listed on the website or billing portal.

 - 2.3 __Deliverables.__ You retain all right, title, and interest in and to Client Data and Client Confidential Information.
-In addition, You shall own all right, title and interest to the Results obtained by You through Your use of the Services.
+In addition, after completing a transaction You shall own all right, title and interest to the Results obtained by You through Your use of the Services.
 GlitchSecure owns all right, title, and interest in and to GlitchSecure IP.

 - 2.4 __Licence to Use.__ You will have a perpetual, royalty-free, worldwide, non-exclusive, non-transferable licence to use any GlitchSecure IP incorporated into any Deliverable, for Your internal business purposes only, upon Your payment in full of all amounts due hereunder.
 GlitchSecure may incorporate the GlitchSecure IP in future releases of any of its products or Services, provided that Client Data or Client Confidential Information is not included in any GlitchSecure IP.

 - 2.5 __GlitchSecure Personnel.__ You may request the use of specific GlitchSecure personnel in any SOW or at the time You schedule Professional Services.
-GlitchSecure shall have sole discretion in staffing Professional Services and may assign the performance of any portion of the Professional Services to any subcontractor.
+GlitchSecure shall have sole discretion in staffing Professional Services and may assign the performance of any portion of the Professional Services to any subcontractor or employee.

 - 2.6 __Rescheduling Services.__ To the extent You purchase Professional Services, You may reschedule the said Professional Services one (1) time at no cost upon prior written notice to GlitchSecure no fewer than ten (10) Business Days prior to the start of the originally scheduled Professional Services.
 Professional Services which are rescheduled more than one (1) time, or on fewer than ten (10) Business Days written notice to GlitchSecure shall be subject to a rescheduling fee equal to fifteen percent (15%) of the cost of the Professional Service, plus all out-of-pocket expenses or additional out-of-pocket expenses incurred by GlitchSecure due to such rescheduling.